schigh/fony/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/schigh/fony)](https://goreportcard.com/report/github.com/schigh/fony)

 # fony
-A phony endpoint simulator for your integration tests
+A phony endpoint simulator for all your phony endpoint simulation needs

 ### How to use
 Create a json file with a list of your endpoints like so: